Home Nesina, Kazano & Oseni

 How Do Nesina, Kazano & Oseni Work?

-Like other DPP-4 drugs, Nesina, Kazano and Oseni block DPP-4, an enzyme responsible for degrading the incretin hormone, glucagon-like peptide-1 (GLP-1).
-GLP-1 encourages the pancreas to secrete insulin after meals.
-It also regulates how much sugar the liver produces.
+Like other DPP-4 drugs, Nesina, Kazano and Oseni block the DPP-4 enzyme, which is responsible for breaking down a hormone called glucagon-like peptide-1 (GLP-1).
+GLP-1 regulates blood sugar levels by stimulating the pancreas to secrete insulin after meals and controlling how much sugar the liver produces.

 By blocking DPP-4 from breaking down GLP-1 in people with Type 2 diabetes, alogliptin allows GLP-1 to remain in the blood longer.
-This allows the pancreas to secrete more insulin and the liver to produce less sugar.
-This helps control blood sugar.
+This helps control blood sugar by allowing the pancreas to secrete more insulin and the liver to produce less sugar.

 Kazano combines alogliptin with metformin.
-In addition to controlling blood sugar by blocking DPP-4, the metformin in Kazano reduces the amount of sugar absorbed into the blood from the intestines, reduces the amount of sugar produced by the liver and makes the body more sensitive to insulin.
+In addition to controlling blood sugar by blocking DPP-4, the metformin in Kazano reduces the amount of sugar produced by the liver and absorbed through the intestines, making the body more sensitive to insulin.

-Oseni combines alogliptin with Actos.
+Oseni combines alogliptin with pioglitazone, the active ingredient in Actos.
 Like Nesina and Kazano, Oseni also blocks DPP-4, and pioglitazone works by increasing the body’s sensitivity to insulin.

 Side Effects